Chihuahua Dog Breed Information

 Grooming a Chihuahua is uncomplicated and requires a minimum of time.
 Comb the coat once a week and you're done.

 Chihuahuas have set all kinds of records.
 The smallest police dog was Midge.
-He helped as a narcotics detection dog and was 11 in (28 cm) at its withers.
-The "shortest" Chihuahua had a body length of 6 in (15.2 cm) from nose to tail tip.
+He helped as a narcotics detection dog and was 11 inches (28 cm) at its withers.
+The "shortest" Chihuahua had a body length of 6 inches (15.2 cm) from nose to tail tip.
 The smallest dog in the world is Chihuahua lady Milly.
-She measures only 3.8 in (9.65 cm) at its withers.
+She measures only 3.8 inches (9.65 cm) at its withers.

 How to Pronounce Chihuahua